VicentCodes/CRUD-Node/README.md

-# Point of Sale System - Node.js, Express, EJS, MongoDB
+# Basic Sale System - Node.js, Express, EJS, MongoDB

 This project is a basic CRUD (Create, Read, Update, Delete) application simulating a point of sale system for a store.
 It includes a simple user authentication system with login and registration features.